Snapshot of Compliance Trends

 Last updated:

-This snapshot provides a summary of compliance trends of Training Accreditation Council (TAC) regulated providers over three financial years (FYs).
-In providing this Snapshot, the Council aims to highlight areas where there may be risks to quality delivery and to support continuous improvement for Registered Training Organisations (RTOs) regulated by TAC.
+This snapshot provides a summary of compliance trends of TAC regulated providers over three financial years (FY).
+In providing this snapshot, the Council aims to highlight areas where there may be risk to quality and to support continuous improvement for Registered Training Organisations (RTOs) regulated by TAC.

-Audits are one of the tools TAC uses to monitor RTO performance against the Standards for Registered Training Organisations (RTOs) 2015 (the Standards) and offer a point-in-time insight into the quality of training and assessment services being provided.
-During the reporting period, audits include multiple audit types and individual providers may be audited multiple times, perhaps due to delivery of training products identified as being at higher risk.
-If the outcome of the main audit is that the training organisation is non-compliant, they are provided with an evidence review period of 20 working days to address outstanding issues.
+Audits are one of the tools TAC uses to monitor RTO performance and includes multiple audit types.
+An individual training provider may be audited multiple times, sometimes due to delivery of training products identified as being at higher risk.
+If the outcome from an initial audit (main) is that the training organisation is non-compliant, the organisation is provided with an evidence review period of 20 working days to address outstanding issues.

 Compliance at Clause Level